dstein64/multi-adv-detect/README.md

-# Measuring the Contribution of Multiple Models in Detecting Adversarial Examples
+# Measuring the Contribution of Multiple Models in Detecting Adversarial Instances

-This repository contains the code for *Measuring the Contribution of Multiple Models in Detecting Adversarial Examples*.
+This repository contains the code for *Measuring the Contribution of Multiple Models in Detecting Adversarial Instances*.

 <div align="center">
  <img src="https://github.com/dstein64/media/blob/main/multi-adv-detect/illustration.svg?raw=true" width="560"/>